Hsinha11/DocuSage-AI-Document-Assistant/README.md

 ## Acknowledgments
 - **Special thanks to the creators of the Google Generative AI for providing the powerful API used in this project.**
+## Leave a star ⭐ if you like this repository